-Most of Iceland travel is outdoors in the elements.
-You’ll want to pack things you don’t care about getting dirty and sweaty, and that hold up well in wind, water, mud, and rain.
+Most vacation packages to Iceland spend a lot of time outdoors among the elements.
+For Iceland travel you’ll want to pack things you don’t care about getting dirty and sweaty, and that hold up well in wind, water, mud, and rain.

 Photography enthusiasts can refer to our Iceland Photography Tours page for more details on what to pack.
 You’ll definitely want to bring a tripod, and waterproof casing for your camera - especially if you’re getting up close and personal with one of Iceland’s many waterfalls!

 Iceland in Summer is very popular, but that can be the downside.
 Summer is a popular travel time for tourists, and Iceland’s increasing popularity means the crowds will be heavy.
 It doesn’t get incredibly warm, highs on average hover around 65 degrees F.

 Summer in Iceland experiences 24 hour sunlight, around the time of the Summer Solstice.
 This natural event draws visitors by the thousands, all over the world in fact, for festivals celebrating the longest day of the year.

 In Iceland the most popular way Summer Solstice is celebrated is with the “Secret Solstice” festival, which lasts for three days.
 Music, food, drink, and fun to be had.